EmmanuelCorrales/emmanuelcorrales.github.io/_drafts/2018-09-26-deploy-rails-nginx-puma-to-ec2-with-ubuntu.md

 {% endhighlight %}

-Now the internet traffic can pass through the VPC and can be routed to the subnet but unfortunately we still won't launch an EC2 instance because we won't be able to access it using the HTTP and SSH protocol.
+Now the internet traffic can pass through the VPC and can be routed to the subnet but if we launched an EC2 instance how can we access it?
+We need to know the EC2 instance's public DNS but where can we find it?
+We can find the public DNS hostname on an EC2 instance's attribute but unfortunately the VPC and the subnet is not yet configured to assign a public DNS hostname to an EC2 instance.

+#### <a name="enable_public_ip_dns_hostname" />Enable public IP and DNS host names assignment on EC2 launch

+By default a subnet is configured not to auto-assign a public ip after launching a new EC2 instance.
+Modify the subnet attribute to auto-assign a public ip whenever an EC2 instance is launched.

+{% highlight bash %}
+aws ec2 modify-subnet-attribute --map-public-ip-on-launch \
+  --subnet-id subnet-0b9e54cc7752c940e
+{% endhighlight %}

+EC2 instances launched on non-default VPC don't get hostnames by default.
+We need to modify the vpc attribute to allow automatic DNS hostnames assignment.
+{% highlight bash %}
+aws ec2 modify-vpc-attribute --vpc-id vpc-a01106c2 \
+  --enable-dns-hostnames "{\"Value\":true}"
+{% endhighlight %}

+Now every EC2 instance launched on the subnet subnet-0b9e54cc7752c940e will have a public DNS hostname assigned to them.
+Unfortunately we still won't launch an EC2 instance because we won't be able to access it using the HTTP and SSH protocol.

 #### <a name="allow_http_ssh" />Allow HTTP and SSH access via Security Groups
+We will allow access to the EC2 instance through SSH and HTTP protocols by creating a security group and whitelisting those protocols.
+A security group is also required to launch an EC2 instance.

 Create a security group.
 {% highlight bash %}